HostStatus DataSource

 When the associated Collector is unable to contact your host for a period of six minutes or more, all alert notifications emanating from that host will be suppressed (the six minute period of time is not configurable).
 This alert notification suppression will not auto-trigger an alert indicating that the host has been declared down.
 That is the job of the HostStatus DataSource.
 The HostStatus DataSource will trigger a critical alert declaring the host down following the period of time designated in the idleInterval datapoint’s alert threshold.

 Note: Users should not customize the HostStatus DataSource.
-Changes such as increasing the idleInterval datapoint’s alert threshold can result in cascading alert suppression without notification.
+Changes such as increasing the idleInterval datapoint’s alert threshold or renaming the datasource can result in cascading alert suppression without notification.

 Monitoring Impacts of a Host Down Alert